Symptom Checker for Muscle Pain

 Use The Search Function

 Another way to research your pain is to use the Search feature.
 Click on the magnifying glass icon located on the menu bar up on the top right-hand side of the page.
 The Search feature works very well if you are looking for information about a particular muscle.
-It will not only find the muscle you are looking for, but will also list the other muscles that are affected or can affect that muscle’s pain and symptoms.
+It will not only find the muscle you are looking for but will also list the other muscles that are affected or can affect that muscle’s pain and symptoms.

 Browse The Muscle Pages

 On the menu bar located at top of each page is The Muscles with a down arrow beside the text to click for a list of muscle groups.
 If you are on a mobile device tap the menu bar at the top of the page or scroll to the bottom of the page for the menu.
-Browse all the categories looking at the pictures to find you pain patterns.
+Browse the categories looking at the pictures to find your pain patterns.